Paper by Erik D. Demaine

 Reference:

-Jeffrey Bosboom, Charlotte Chen, Lily Chung, Spencer Compton, Michael Coulombe, Erik D. Demaine, Martin L. Demaine, Ivan Tadeu Ferreira Antunes Filho, Dylan Hendrickson, Adam Hesterberg, Calvin Hsu, William Hu, Oliver Korten, Zhezheng Luo, and Lillian Zhang, “Edge Matching with Inequalities, Triangles, Unknown Shape, and Two Players”, Journal of Information Processing, volume 28, 2020, pages 987–1007.
+Jeffrey Bosboom, Charlotte Chen, Lily Chung, Spencer Compton, Michael Coulombe, Erik D. Demaine, Martin L. Demaine, Ivan Tadeu Ferreira Antunes Filho, Della Hendrickson, Adam Hesterberg, Calvin Hsu, William Hu, Oliver Korten, Zhezheng Luo, and Lillian Zhang, “Edge Matching with Inequalities, Triangles, Unknown Shape, and Two Players”, Journal of Information Processing, volume 28, 2020, pages 987–1007.

 Abstract: